 This subject steps you through the process to determine if your home, micro or small business idea is a viable one.
 Key factors like lifestyle needs, market influences and customer demand will be reviewed to identify the type of information you need to properly evaluate your business idea.

-This subject explains in plain English different business ownership structures and types of insurances including public liability and professional indemnity Insurance.
-Also explained are employment law, contract law, and the latest Australian Consumer Law.
-Taxation obligations and ways to source professional services for specialist advice and services are covered.
+This subject explains the different business ownership structures and types of insurances including public liability and professional indemnity Insurance.
+Also covered is workplace safety laws, privacy laws, and the latest Australian Consumer Law.
+Taxation obligations and ways to source professional services for specialist advice and services are covered to ensure that small business owners are knowledgeable of the range of compliance obligations.

 Finances can be daunting for those considering starting a home or micro business.
 This subject steps you through the key knowledge you need to know to determine if your business idea will be a profitable one.
 Learn how to estimate start-up costs, financial viability and projected cash flow for your small business.